Last Updated on

 But let us suppose that for some reasons, you don’t buy health insurance.
 And unfortunately, you get hospitalized and the bill to be paid is Rs 10 lacs.
 Now your health is not insured.
 So there is no one to pay the bill, except you.
 So you end up paying the bill by liquidating fixed deposits, selling shares, gold, etc.

-Result is that you lose a major part of your wealth that you had accumulated.
+The result is that you lose a major part of your wealth that you had accumulated.

 Had you had a health insurance policy, you could have easily saved your wealth from being used up in paying medical bills!